jpbacher/data-engineering-nanodegree/2.0_dwh/README.md

 ## Installation
 1. Fill in the information in the *dwh.cfg* file
-2. Run *build_cluster* file to set up foundation:
+2. Run *build_cluster.py* file to set up foundation
-'''python
-python build_cluster.py
-'''
-3. Run *create_tables* to establish DB staging and analytical tables:
+3. Run *create_tables.py* to establish DB staging and analytical tables
-'''python
-python create_tables.py
-'''
-4. Run *etl* to acquire data from files in S3, stage the data in Redshift, and store in dimensional tables:
+4. Run *etl.py* to acquire data from files in S3, stage the data in Redshift, and store in dimensional tables
-'''python
-python etl.py
-'''

 ## Final Output